Practicing Tips for Beginning Students

 Communicate with your teacher -

-Most students under 7 do not yet have the ability to self regulate and go through their practice assignments entirely on their own.
-And what each child needs may look a little different, some may need help reading & checking off their assignments in the binder, some may need help problem solving when they get stuck, some may want to play the games or lesson activities with you every day, or some may just love for you to call out encouragement as they go.
+Most piano kids will need some support establishing a practice routine.
+Whether that's sitting down with your teen and looking at their calendar to find some good practice times, or helping your young beginner with reminders to practice at a certain time each day.
+What each child needs may look a little different, some may need help reading & checking off their assignments in the binder, some may need help problem solving when they get stuck, some may want to play the games or lesson activities with you every day, some may just love for you to call out encouragement as they go, and some may need peace and quiet so they can focus.
 You know your kid best, so you'll know the best way to let them know that you're on their team when it comes to piano study.

 Warm up before playing songs -